 What are Oregon chainsaws like?

-With more than 70 years of experience, Oregon is a well-known manufacturer of chainsaw bars and chains, as well as their popular bar and chain oil, but they actually also make chainsaws.
+With more than 70 years of experience, Oregon is a well-known manufacturer of chainsaw bars and chains, as well as their popular bar and chain oil, but they also make chainsaws.

-They only have 3 chainsaws for sale, and they are all entry-level homeowner range chainsaws.
+They only have 3 chainsaws for sale, and they are all entry-level homeowner-range chainsaws.
 They don’t offer any gas chainsaws, but only corded electric and battery-powered.
 Let’s compare the different models to find the right chainsaw for your needs.

 Best Oregon Chainsaw Reviews